graykode/nlp-tutorial/README.md

 `nlp-tutorial` is a tutorial for who is studying NLP(Natural Language Processing) using **TensorFlow** and **Pytorch**.

 - Most of the models in NLP were implemented with less than **100 lines** of code.(except comments or blank lines)
-- You can also learn Tensorflow or Pytorch.

 ## Curriculum